top of page

 Runaways Season 1

-Nails the edgy teen melodrama tone with the instagram filter aesthetic & authentic cast.
-Impressive FX, especially the Jurassic Park mix on Old Lace.
-The changes are a mixed bag.
-Older Molly & the Scientology-like cult work, The science based Staff of One not so much.
+It nails the edgy teen melodrama tone with the instagram filter aesthetic and authentic cast.
+It has impressive FX, especially the Jurassic Park mix on Old Lace.
+An older Molly and the Scientology-like cult work, but the science based Staff of One does not.

 Premiere: Nov 21, 2017